 While sometimes referred to as a black art, in reality mastering is nothing but a process based on a combination of knowledge, technical and communication skills, a deep dedication to sound, and carefully selected equipment set up in a finely tuned listening environment.

-is the last creative step in the recording process where the audio content gets prepared for replication as a physical release and as master files used for digital distribution and streaming.
-The sonic qualities of a production will see a final check to ensure a balanced system translation across a wide range of speakers and headphones, volume relations and the spacing between tracks are adjusted to give the work a perfect flow.
+Mastering is the last creative step before music is released on vinyl, CD, cassette, or as files for digital distribution and streaming platforms.
+During the mastering process, the sonic qualities of a production will receive a final check to ensure a balanced translation across a wide range of speakers and headphones.
+Volume relations and the spacing between tracks are optimized to give the work a perfect flow.

-assembling a master mainly involved the sequencing of a playlist from the final selection of recordings scattered across various tape reels.
-Back then recordings where made in professional studio facilities employing a whole crew of highly skilled and specialized technicians – selecting the space for a recording, properly setting up the right selection of microphones, operating tape machines, mixing the tracks down with an appropriate amount of equalization and dynamic processing – to name but a few.
+From a historical point of view , assembling a master mainly involved the sequencing of a playlist from the final selection of recordings scattered across various tape reels.
+Back then, recordings where made in professional studio facilities employing a whole crew of highly skilled and specialized technicians – selecting the space for a recording, correctly setting up the right selection of microphones, operating tape machines, mixing the tracks down with an appropriate amount of equalization and dynamic processing – to name but a few elements of the process.
 Those recordings where supposed to be transferred flat, without any further post production, so the master tape was often assembled by trainees.
-During decades of advance in audio technology, mastering became an art form in it’s own right, carried out by experienced engineers working with dedicated mastering grade tools in acoustically accurate listening environments.
+During decades of advancements in audio technology, mastering became an art form in its own right, carried out by experienced engineers working with dedicated mastering-grade tools in acoustically accurate listening environments.

 Fast forward to 2021 , and a great deal of music is entirely made in home or small-project studios under less than ideal acoustic conditions, and mastering plays an essential role in creating a production intended to stand out sonically.
 Depending on the quality of the delivered mix, interventions necessary to achieve this goal can be either subtle or dramatic.
 Most professional or semi-professional productions made today will benefit greatly from effective mastering.